Iran says seeks engagement on its nuclear policy

-GENEVA Iran said on Tuesday there were two ways of dealing with its "peaceful nuclear programme," either engagement or confrontation, but that it preferred cooperation.
+GENEVA Iran said on Tuesday there were two ways of dealing with its "peaceful nuclear program", either engagement or confrontation, but that it preferred cooperation.

 In a speech to the U.N.-sponsored Conference on Disarmament, Foreign Minister Ali Akbar Salehi accused the West of double standards for supporting Israel, the only Middle East state that is outside the nuclear Non-Proliferation Treaty (NPT).